Bouquets of curves in surfaces: General bouquets

 \begin{remark} For a bouquet given as the union of three simple closed curves $a$, $b$, $c$ in $\Sigma$, we have $a<b<c<a$ if and only if isotoping $a$, $b$, $c$ into generic position (i.e., three distinct transversal intersection points realizing the pairwise intersection number one, respectively) yields that a regular neighborhood of $a\cup b\cup c$ is orientation-preservingly diffeomorphic to the one depicted on the left-hand-side of Figure~\ref{twist1}.

 More generally, let $a,b,c$ be simple closed curves in $\Sigma$ that have pairwise intersection number one.
-Having cyclic order $a<b<c<a$ and cyclic order $a<c<b<a$, respectively, can be defined as in Section~\ref{sec:tripbouq}.
-And for bouquets of 3 curves the notions agree. \end{remark} Analyzing the case of 3 curves (as in Section~\ref{sec:tripbouq}) while keeping track of the cyclic order leads to the following proposition, which we use to prove Theorem~\ref{bouquet} by induction. \begin{proposition} Fix $n\geq 2$.
-Let $c_1,c_2,\ldots,c_n, c_{n+1}\subset \Sigma$ be simple closed curves such that the set of $n$ curves $c_1,c_2,\ldots,c_n$ forms a bouquet with cyclic order $c_1<c_2<\cdots <c_n<c_1$.
+Having $a<b<c<a$ and $a<c<b<a$, respectively, can be defined as in Section~\ref{sec:tripbouq}.
+And for bouquets of 3 curves the notions agree. \end{remark} Analyzing the case of 3 curves (as in Section~\ref{sec:tripbouq}) while keeping track of the cyclic order leads to the following proposition, which we use to prove Theorem~\ref{bouquet}. \begin{proposition} Fix $n\geq 2$.
+Let $c_1,c_2,\ldots,c_n, c_{n+1}$ be simple closed curves in an oriented compact surface $\Sigma$ such that the set of $n$ curves $c_1,c_2,\ldots,c_n$ forms an oriented bouquet.
 Denote the positive Dehn twists along $c_{i}$ by~$T_i$.
+If the $T_i$ satisfy \begin{enumerate} \item [(i')] the braid relation $T_i T_{n+1} T_i=T_{n+1} T_i T_{n+1}$ for all $1\leq i \leq n$ and \item [(ii')] the cycle relation $T_{n} T_1 T_{n+1} T_{n} = T_{n+1} T_{n} T_1 T_{n+1}$ or one of its cyclic permutations, \end{enumerate} then the set of $n+1$ curves $c_1,c_2,\ldots,c_n, c_{n+1}$ forms an oriented bouquet. \end{proposition} As an aside, we note that $c_{n+1}$ being distinct from~$c_i$, up to isotopy, for $i\leq n$ is implied without being assumed.